The breathing tubes in your lungs.

 A period where asthma symptoms suddenly get worse or additional asthma symptoms appear.

 A type of medication that relaxes the muscles around the airways, allowing the airways to open up, making it easier to breathe.
-Bronchodilator may be long or short acting.
+Bronchodilators may be long or short acting.

 See asthma attack.